Grey Seals: The Gentle Giants of the North Atlantic

 Breeding facts

-Pups are born in autumn (Atlantic populations) or winter (Baltic population)
+Pups are born in autumn (Atlantic populations) or winter (Baltic population).
+Mothers nurse pups for about 3 weeks, producing extremely rich milk.
+During this time, the mother barely eats.

 Unlike many animals, grey seal mothers do not form long-term bonds with their pups after weaning — independence comes quickly.